 Make it portable: Bring small appliances such as microwaves, blenders, griddles, toasters, etc. into your classroom.
 Either bring them in from home on the days you will be cooking or see what you can find at thrift stores/garage sales or ask for donations to your classroom.
 A mini fridge would be great as well!
+You can do a ton of real recipes using microwaves, blenders, etc.

 Use technology to role play / pretend: Use cooking tutorials on websites such these food and cooking tutorials on GCFLearnFree to practice the steps of using mixing and using an oven.
 I love that this one will have the cake turn out poorly if you set the timer wrong!